indigo-dc/oidc-agent/gitbook/user.md

 eval `oidc-agent`
 oidc-gen <shortname>
 ```

-A client will be registered, but it misses the password grant type.
+A client will be registered, but it will lack permission to use the
+password grant type.
+Send the client-id displayed by oidc-gen to an
-Contact an INDIGO IAM admin to update the client configuration.
+INDIGO IAM admin (Andrea) to update the client configuration.
-All needed information are printed by oidc-gen.

 After the client configuration was updated by an admin, the account
 configuration generation can be finished.
+For this you need to provide

-Provide the clientconfig file to oidc-gen to do so.
+the clientconfig file generated during the previous call to oidc-gen to do
+so.
+(Client configs are stored in <$HOME/.config/oidc-agent>.clientconfig)

 ```
 oidc-gen -f <path_to_clientconfigfile>
 ```